WildCodeSchool/java-tariff-manager/curriculum/blocks/11_REST_Client_HTMX/content.md

 ### Htmx for Client-side HTML Rendering

 Htmx is a quite new technology for Client-based HTML Rendering which focuses on the use of HTML more than JavaScript.
-Htmx is a library that allows you to access modern browser features directly from HTML, rather than using javascript.

-Htmx is a JavaScript library for performing AJAX requests, triggering CSS transitions, and invoking WebSocket and server-sent events directly from HTML elements.
+We use it in combination with Thymeleaf to focus on Server-side processing in Java, rather than mixing in JavaScript.

-Htmx is a JavaScript library for performing AJAX requests, triggering CSS transitions, and invoking WebSocket and server-sent events directly from HTML elements.
-Htmx lets you build modern and powerful user interfaces with simple markups.
+Htmx is a JavaScript library for performing AJAX requests, triggering CSS transitions, and invoking WebSocket and server-sent events directly from HTML elements which would typically require adding JavaScript like jQuery or more modular frameworks like React or Angular.
+In Block 12 we will dive into React as a modular JavaScript framework, in this Block we will focus on the difference between MVC and REST.

 ### Understand REST Service "GetCustomers"